FelixOnline/v2/content/articles/2011-2-27-a-sci-fi-brom-com.md

 subtitle: >
   The latest Pegg and Frost genre-hopping tribute lacks originality
 date: "2011-02-27 19:05:58 +0000"

 # Attributes from Felix Online V1
 id: "907"
 old_path: /film/907/a-sci-fi-brom-com
 aliases:
  - /film/907/a-sci-fi-brom-com
+imported: true
+comments:
+ - Kiitos mielenkiintoista tietoaWhile I certainly apraicepte your comment and welcome participation to our posts I find your choice of words offensive  Not to mention that they do not assist in any way to getting your point across or add any additional credibility to your opinionWhile I was initially inclined to delete your comment altogether I decided not to so that others may use it as a guideline of what not to post when they want to speak their mindAs a side note its Simon Pegg  I am excited to see this film and expect it to be a good time  Thank you for letting us know how you feel about this upcoming movie  In the future please be a bit more selective with your choice of wordsThank youI was at Scio10 and remember your Ignite talk quite well I just weatnd to say that your juxtaposition of photos of serious scientist Paul Offit if I remember correctly and ridiculous mom Jenny McCarthy earned some grumbling about subtle misogyny from the scient

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true